knutkirkhorn/windows-aliases/README.md

 ## Install

-Clone repository and add directory to `PATH` environment variable.
+Clone the repository and add the `aliases` subdirectory to the `PATH` environment variable.

 ## Aliases